Continuation-of-Ashford/ashford-docs/character_creation/blessings.md

 </div>

 ## Blessing of Weapon Enhancement
-Any nonmagical weapon becomes a +1 weapon while you are making weapon attacks with it.
+Any non-magical weapon becomes a +1 weapon while you are making weapon attacks with it.
 This blessing can affect natural weapons and unarmed attacks, as well as mundane improvised weapons.

 </div>